RCKola/RCKola/README.md

 ## About me

 Hi, I am a computer science student currently studying at ETH Zürich in Switzerland.
 I am interested in the fields of ML, AI and particularly mathematical optimization methods.
-Recently, I have been working on numerous projects surrounding web dev using React and Angular.
+Recently, I have been working on some personal projects that interest me.

-### Projects
+## Projects

-1. Disk Coverage Optimization on Simple Polygons (not currently maintained)
+1. Disk Coverage Optimization on Simple Polygons
 1. ICalendar
 2. UrbanAura

+### Ongoing

+1. Connect4
+2. Return To Frogland

 <!--
 **RCKola/RCKola** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.